IngeborgArdoe/training/free/exercise-02.md

 4. Open the Persons view.
 Open the Control View, by toggling the button up to the left (green button on the figure below), or "Ctrl+Shift+L".
 Here you can navigate the different levels of your page.
 You can use Esc to navigate to the level above, just like in a desktop form.
 Go to the "Table" level.
 5. In the Table level, Change the On Activate Interaction to "Navigate to Person Form" (you might need to close and open the view if the action is not visible).
 Under Data Exchange, select Person in the Data Column of the "Task: Person" row.
 ![oppg02fig7.JPG](media/oppg02fig7.JPG)
 When you activate a row in the View, it will now send the Data Set from the context to the Client Action.
-The Client Action will navigate to the Company form, transfering the Data Set further.
+The Client Action will navigate to the Person form, transfering the Data Set further.
 See the results in the browser.
 ![oppg02fig8.JPG](media/oppg02fig8.JPG)